 More on the topic

-The growth of the internet has brought an information age with it that has made connecting with others more accessible than ever.
-The…
+The growth of the internet has brought an information age that has made connecting with others more accessible than ever.
+The ease in…